39th Strategic Signal Battalion CBRN defense training

-U.S. Soldiers with the 39th Strategic Signal Battalion train on how to decontaminate their hands face and equipment during the unit’s yearly Chemical, Biological, Radiological and Nuclear defense training on Chièvres Air Base, Belgium, April 8, 2021.
+U.S. Army Sgt.
+Joao Bertotti, a Chemical Biological Radiological Nuclear Defense Specialist with the 39th Strategic Signal Battalion, teaches how to react to a biological hazard attack during the unit’s yearly Chemical, Biological, Radiological and Nuclear defense training on Chièvres Air Base, Belgium, April 8, 2021.
 In order to stay proficient on their CBRN equipment and procedures, the unit conducted training to ensure readiness and fulfill their annual requirements.
 (U.S. Army video by Henri Cambier)

 |Date Taken: